Step 2: Personal IS:link consultation

 You plan to go abroad in the winter semester 2022.
 To do this, you need to think about the potential foreign university in the summer of 2021 with the help of the guiding question and begin research (course offerings, etc.) in order to decide which university is suitable for you.
 You will then come to the counselling interview, which must take place in November 2021 at the latest.

-The further steps are to be roughly timed to these seasons and vary depending on the chosen option (different deadlines for IS:link and Erasmus) and the handling of the university regarding the application periods for the partner university.
-The start of the semester also varies greatly according to country and university.
+The further steps can be roughly placed in these seasons and vary depending on the chosen option (different deadlines for IS:link and Erasmus) and the handling of the university regarding the application periods for the partner university.
+The start of the semester also varies greatly depending on the country and university.

 The focus of the respective counselling interview depends on the individual student.